conda/conda/docs/source/install/central.rst

   channels:
     - defaults

-This user’s .condarc file specifies only the default channels.
+This user's .condarc file specifies only the default channels.

-But the administrator config file has blocked default channels by specifying that only “admin” is allowed.
+But the administrator config file has blocked default channels by specifying that only "admin" is allowed.
 If this user attempts to search for  a package in the default channels, they will see a message telling them what channels are allowed: